-Even though the internet has been around for only about two decades, this technological innovation has spread across all walks of life.
+The technological innovation we call the Internet has spread across all walks of life.
 Although it’s relatively easy for businesses to set up Wi-Fi access for their employees, the process of controlling it properly can often be another story.

 Wi-Fi networks use airwaves for communication, with the signal often extending over 300 feet.
 Because of its availability and range, Wi-Fi offers great potential for hackers to gain access to your network.
 Fortunately, there are ways to secure your company’s Wi-Fi.
 Let’s take a look at some of those ways and why it is important to have a secured Wi-Fi network.

 - Change the router’s default admin password – When you set up your router, you chose a wireless network password, but you might not have changed the router’s default administrative password.
 The default passwords for numerous router makes and models are easy to find online, and with that information, someone can take control of your network and use your router for nefarious purposes.

 - Keep the router’s firmware updated – Just as when you update the software on your computer and phone, you need to keep the firmware updated on your Wi-Fi router.
 This easy task can fix bugs, which includes security vulnerabilities.
 Many routers will tell you when an update is available, and may even download such updates automatically.

 - Use Wi-Fi Protected Access (WPA) – You should avoid using the older Wired Equivalent Privacy (WEP) standard because it is easier to hack into; instead, use WPA or WPA2 security standards that are ideal.
 They also rectify weaknesses found in WEP, thus making it more difficult for hackers to break into your wireless network.
 You also could use both WPA and WPA2 at access points to provide extra security for your wireless network.